 The second version of the full landing page

 The second version was also following flat stylistics.
 The headline letters were made smaller, although not losing their readability.
 The image of a mobile device with a profile screen was also featured, but the archetypes were taken out of the strict limits and grouped around the device providing rather big and distinctive images.
 Call-to-action buttons this time were not colored in the other color and featured only shapes of the buttons to make them look more business-like.
 The part with testimonials was made simpler, with no specific details and provided colorful blocks with the copy and the avatar of the person or company providing the testimonial.
-The third part also had different layout as the image of a mobile device was moved to the left side of the page and the rest of the page provided the blocks of descriptions copy.
+The third part also had a different layout as the image of a mobile device was moved to the left side of the page and the rest of the page provided the blocks of descriptions copy.
 This part had the light background and was reinforced with the colorful icons originally created by the designer so that they could support the message.

 The second variant was accepted by the customer as the final one.
 It was more business-like and provided high attention ratio.
 Then the designer also added some more catchy elements to the first pre-scrolled area.
 This part was provided with interface animation of the archetype images animated while hoovered.

 This work showed the importance of each and every detail while designing a landing page.
-This job goes far beyond the limits of pure art because it includes deep analysis so that all the elements were meaningful, informative and guiding users to achievement of their goals.
+This job goes far beyond the limits of pure art because it includes deep analysis so that all the elements were meaningful, informative and guiding users to the achievement of their goals.